joeyglenn12/ryder-cup-2025/README.md

-# US Ryder Cup Team Selection 2025 - Case Study
+# US Ryder Cup Team Selection 2025

 This project aims to determine the best candidates to be selected for the US Ryder Cup Team for 2025 by analyzing golfer data for the year.